 The Executive Director of the School also holds a key position at the Sarasota Suncoast Community Church, Inc. (Church), from which the School leases its educational facilities.
-Terms of the lease are disclosed in Note 12 to the financial statements.
+Terms of the lease are disclosed in Note 11 to the financial statements.
 The Church will occasionally make various expense payments on behalf of the School and bill the School for subsequent reimbursement.
 The leases for the portables were signed by the Church and all payments are made by the School directly to the issuer of the lease.
-For the year ended June 30, 2019, the School made payments to the Church for expenses totaling \$1,798,275 of which \$1,240,036 was for the facility, \$332,221 for janitorial services; \$85,000 for lawn maintenance; \$4,000 for two generators, and the remaining \$137,018 for payments relating to the expense reimbursement of custodial services, technology support and services, maintenance repairs, and insurance.
+For the year ended June 30, 2020, the School made payments to the Church for expenses totaling \$2,114,407 of which \$1,240,036 was for the facility, \$375,266 for janitorial services; \$84,000 for lawn maintenance; \$322,000 for Church to be the construction manager for the site development, permitting and installation of the new portables and for the soccer field, and the remaining \$93,105 for payments relating to the expense reimbursement of custodial services, technology support and services, maintenance repairs, and insurance.